AzureInnovationDay/Infra4AI/Securerag.md

 You can disable public network access of your Azure OpenAI resource in the Azure portal.

 To allow access to your Azure OpenAI Service from your client machines, like using Azure OpenAI Studio, you need to create [private endpoint connections](/azure/ai-services/cognitive-services-virtual-networks?tabs=portal#use-private-endpoints) that connect to your Azure OpenAI resource.
+Thsi private endpoint will be used by the WebApp, so **it has to be created**.

 ## Configure Azure AI Search